-46-225.
-"Lobbying" defined; exceptions; employment of legislator as a lobbyist prohibited. (a) "Lobbying" means: (1) Promoting or opposing in any manner action or nonaction by the legislature on any legislative matter or the adoption or nonadoption of any rule and regulation by any state agency; or
+(1) Promoting or opposing in any manner action or nonaction by the legislature on any legislative matter;

-(d) "Lobbying" does not include representation of a claimant on a claim filed by the claimant under K.S.A.
-46-907 and 46-912 to 46-919, inclusive, and amendments thereto in proceedings before the joint committee on special claims against the state.
+(d) ‘‘Lobbying’’ does not include representation of a claimant on a claim filed by the claimant under K.S.A.
+46-907 and 46-912 through 46-919, and amendments thereto, in proceedings before the joint committee on special claims against the state.

 (f) No legislator may be hired as a lobbyist to represent anyone before any state agency.